kdcouture/Sorts/README.md

 Insertion sort is a sorting algorithm that is similar to bubble sort but instead of comparing and swapping at every element, we compare and shift.
-Insertion sort has on average a faster runtime than bubble sort as often times insertion sort can exit it's inner loop early where bubble sort always goes to the end of the array.
+Insertion sort has on average a faster runtime than bubble sort as often times insertion sort can exit its inner loop early where bubble sort always goes to the end of the array.

 ---

 ## Learning Objectives